ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 For simple things, using search tools is probably faster than reading this text. [`rg`](https://github.com/BurntSushi/ripgrep), [`fd`](https://github.com/sharkdp/fd), and [`fzf`](https://github.com/junegunn/fzf) are example of search tools.
 I personally use [VS Code's built in search box](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files).

-## Aims
-UhhyouWebSynthesizers are mostly about experimentation.
-So the code aims to produce prototypes as fast as possible.

-I'm trying to maximize code reuse on GUI.
-This is because I know internals and don't need visualization.

-On DSP, duplication with subtle difference is allowed for fine tuning.
-For example, it's better to reimplement feedback comb if components on the feedback path interact with the feedback signal.

-Providing escape hatch is important.
-Most ideas aren't great.
-So it's better to write quick dirty code to check if it's worth pursuing before committing to write better structured code.

 ## Directory Structure
 Directories start with a capital letter are synthesizers.
 Below is a list of directories that starts with a small letter.